Tree Stump Removal with Roundup® Weed and Grass Killer Products

 Let us show you how to kill a tree stump the right way.

 TREE STUMP GOT YOU STUMPED?

-They should be drilled into the outer ring, just inside the bark layer—the “living” part of the tree.
+Drill holes into the outer ring of the stump, just inside the bark layer—this is the “living” part of the tree.
 Holes should be 1/4″ wide and at least 1″ deep and should be spaced about 1″ apart.

-Roundup® Weed & Grass Killer Super Concentrate or Roundup® Poison Ivy Plus Tough Brush Killer Concentrate into the holes—use enough to fill them.*
+After drilling your holes, Immediately pour undiluted Roundup® Weed & Grass Killer Super Concentrate or Roundup® Concentrate Poison Ivy Plus Tough Brush Killer into the holes—use enough to fill them.*

 * IMPORTANT: Some trees may share the same root system.
 Adjacent trees having a similar age, height and spacing may signal a shared root system.
 Injury may occur to non-treated trees when one or more trees sharing common roots are treated.